mwblackburn/correlations_and_bursts/README.md

 `SessionNavigator` provides tools for finding Neuropixels sessions with specific experiment criteria.

 ### Burst detection
 `SessionProcessor` does not find or isolate activity bursts itself.
-To isolate burst-trains, use the [burst detection script provided.](https://github.com/mwblackburn/correlations_and_bursts/blob/main/scripts/Burst%20Detection.ipynb) The outputs of the script are direct inputs for `SessionNavigator`.
+To isolate burst-trains, use the [burst detection script provided.](https://github.com/mwblackburn/correlations_and_bursts/blob/main/scripts/Burst%20Detection.ipynb) The outputs of the script are direct inputs for `SessionProcessor`.

 ## Tutorials
+[Script controlling tutorial file paths]

 [Tutorial for using the package *without* incorperating burst analysis](https://github.com/mwblackburn/correlations_and_bursts/blob/main/scripts/example_analysis_functionalconnectivity.ipynb)

 [Tutorial for using the package with burst trains](https://github.com/mwblackburn/correlations_and_bursts/blob/main/scripts/example_analysis_with_bursts.ipynb)